NRA Sues Over LA Law Requiring Contractors To Disclose Ties To The Gun Rights Group

 Under the ordinance, city contractors are required to fully disclose any sponsorship of, or contract with, the NRA.
 It was approved unanimously by the Los Angeles City Council in February.
 It allows the city to terminate a contract if the contractor does not disclose all ties with the NRA.

-The ordinance cites the NRA's blocking of "sensible gun safety reform" even in the aftermath of several mass shootings in the U.S. It says public funds provided to contractors with ties to the NRA "undermines the City's efforts to legislate and promote gun safety."
+The ordinance cites the NRA's blocking of "sensible gun safety reform" even in the aftermath of several mass shootings in the U.S. It says public funding provided to contractors with ties to the NRA "undermines the City's efforts to legislate and promote gun safety."

 "I support this policy, I'm confident in it, and we're not going to be bullied by the NRA," said Mayor Eric Garcetti in an emailed statement.